 - Leave the connectors accessible on the inside of the door.

 7. Connect the cable from the lock case to the LCA.

 8. Fasten the outside escutcheon and inside escutcheon respectively with four escutcheon screws, but do not tighten them.

-9. Prepare the cylinder as follow: Insert an operational key and turn the cylinder so the cylinder arm is in the 6 o’clock position.
-Insert the cylinder into the lock case and position the cylinder, so it is flush with the outside escutcheon.- Fix the cylinder in place with the fixing–screw tool kit as follows:
+9. Prepare the cylinder as follow: Insert an operational key and turn the cylinder, so the cylinder arm is in the 6 o’clock position.
+Insert the cylinder into the lock case and position it flush with the outside escutcheon.- Fix the cylinder in place with the fixing–screw tool kit as follows: